-The Tennessee Comptroller’s Office of Research and Education Accountability (OREA) has completed an extensive evaluation of the Tennessee Promise Scholarship Program, which was created by the General Assembly in 2014 to give more high school graduates an opportunity to earn an associate degree or technical diploma.
+In 2020, the Comptroller’s Office of Research and Education Accountability (OREA) completed an extensive evaluation of the Tennessee Promise Scholarship Program, which was created by the General Assembly in 2014 to give more high school graduates an opportunity to earn an associate degree or technical diploma.

 State law requires OREA to evaluate the program on an ongoing basis.
 This report includes an analysis of the first cohort of Promise students (i.e., those who applied to the program during the 2014-15 school year), and a partial analysis of cohorts two and three.

 Among OREA’s conclusions:

 · A larger percentage of recent high school graduates are attending college as a result of the program.
 Tennessee’s college-going rate increased from 58.4 percent to 64.3 percent in the first year of the program.